DSQL-MONGKEY/DSQL-MONGKEY/README.md

 ## Hi!
 I'm [Dimas](https://linkedin.com/in/dimp-fe/) 👋

-Seasoned Software Engineer with a strong focus on front-end development.
+Seasoned Software Engineer with a strong focus on Front-end Development.
 Intermediate experience with Javascript/Typescript and well-versed in frontend technologies.
 Always passionate and open-minded to learn about new things📈.

-Above all that, I enjoy design, sports, and gaming.
-I naturally have a good intuitive sense in the art-visual-related field, gotcha with that pixel-perfect taste! 🚀✨
+Above all that, I enjoy design, sports, gaming, and I also have naturally a good intuitive sense in the art-visual-related field.
+Gotcha with that pixel-perfect taste! 🚀✨

 I am currently active at Bangkit Academy led by Google, GoTo, and Traveloka as a Cloud Computing☁️ Cohort⚡.